 There are three major components that make up SDN.

-- SDN controller: SDN applications send instructions to the SDN controller, which relays that information to networking components.
+SDN applications send instructions to the SDN controller, which relays that information to networking components.
 The SDN controller also collects network information from hardware and delivers this information and relevant statistics back to the applications.

-- SDN networking devices: These devices are responsible for forwarding and data processing tasks, which can be performed for the data path as well.
+These devices are responsible for forwarding and data processing tasks, which can be performed for the data path as well.
 The SDN controller integrates all three layers.
 These API integrations are commonly called northbound or southbound interfaces.
 The northbound is the integration between the controller and the application while the southbound is the integration between the controller and the physical networking devices.

 Businesses that invest in SDN are often lured in by its ability to support data-heavy applications.
 But beyond that purpose, there are innumerable benefits that make SDN a worthy venture.
 Below are several of the top advantages.

-- Lifecycle Management and Automation: Business demands vary day-to-day, so IT managers need to set up what-if network configurations to accommodate demands from new applications and virtual machines (VMs).
+Business demands vary day-to-day, so IT managers need to set up what-if network configurations to accommodate demands from new applications and virtual machines (VMs).
 In an SDN, these what-if configurations are easy to do and pose no impact on the network.

-- Cloud: SDN is an excellent way to help “cloudify” the datacenter, ultimately helping to unify the components of a business’s infrastructure.
+SDN is an excellent way to help “cloudify” the datacenter, ultimately helping to unify the components of a business’s infrastructure.
 Specifically, a business can abstract, and therefore unify, cloud resources through SDN.

-- DevOps: The ability to redirect and shape data traffic is a defining feature of SDN.
+The ability to redirect and shape data traffic is a defining feature of SDN.
 This enables IT teams to improve their service delivery and network responsiveness, which makes the end-user experience more seamless.

 There are different levels of security protection offered via SDN.
-Perhaps most notable is the centralized intelligence SDN offers, enabling IT administrators to quickly and easily set and keep security policies.
+Perhaps most notable is the centralised intelligence SDN offers, enabling IT administrators to quickly and easily set and keep security policies.
 These policies can be universally enforced throughout the network and can be maintained and enforced through central control.